tmtsoftware/csw/docs/src/main/commons/create-component.md

 Note that our `onSetup` command handling logic returns a `Started` response.
 This indicates that the command is a long-running command and will be finished after some time, and that the final result will be posted to the `CommandResponseManager`.
-The `submit` command in the CommandService is implemented such that when it receives the `Started` response, it automatically starts a subscription to the `CommandResponseManager` for the final response, and when it is published, the Future returned by
-`submit` command is completed with this value.
+The `submitAndWait` command in the CommandService is implemented such that when it receives a `Started` response, it automatically issues a `queryFinal` to the commanded component to await the final completion response.
+When the command is updated using the `CommandResponseManager`, the Future returned by `submitAndWait` command is completed with this value.

 Scala
 :   @@snip [SampleHcdHandlers.scala](../../../../examples/src/main/scala/org/tmt/nfiraos/samplehcd/SampleHcdHandlers.scala) { #worker-actor }